The purpose of this rule is to provide definitions for key words and phrases used in the department certification standards.

 (g) Access to a wide range of housing and the provision of residential treatment and support;

-(h) Support, assistance, consultation, and education for families, friends, consumers of mental health services, and others;
+(h) Support, assistance, consultation, and education for families, friends, consumers of mental health and addiction services, and others;

-(i) Recognition and encouragement of families, friends, neighborhood networks, especially networks that include racial and ethnic minorities, churches, community organizations, and meaningful employment as natural supports for consumers of mental health services;
+(i) Recognition and encouragement of families, friends, neighborhood networks, especially networks that include racial and ethnic minorities, churches, community organizations, and meaningful employment as natural supports for consumers of mental health or addiction services;

-(j) Grievance procedures and protection of the rights of consumers of mental health services; and
+(j) Grievance procedures and protection of the rights of consumers of mental health and addiction services; and

 (k) Case management, which includes continual individualized assistance and advocacy to ensure that needed services are offered and procured.